hitbear/speedpi/README.md

 `./start.sh`

 The Script starts a bunch of speedtests and writes the results into a CSV file.
-At first - if no csv file exists.
-The script will create one.
+At first - if no csv file exists - the script will create one.

 ## Evaluation

-To get nice pictures type
+To get nice plots type

 `python3 src/evaluate.py`